Schneider (SNDR)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Sadly for Schneider, its EPS declined by 10.3% annually over the last five years while its revenue grew by 2.8%.
-This tells us the company became less profitable on a per-share basis as it expanded.
+Sadly for Schneider, its EPS declined by 10.2% annually over the last five years while its revenue grew by 4.8%.
+This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.

 Diving into the nuances of Schneider’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Schneider’s operating margin was flat this quarter but declined by 3.3 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its lower earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, Schneider’s operating margin was flat this quarter but declined by 5.6 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q1, Schneider reported EPS at $0.16, up from $0.11 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Schneider’s full-year EPS of $0.74 to grow 32.4%.
+In Q3, Schneider reported adjusted EPS of $0.12, down from $0.18 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Schneider’s full-year EPS of $0.69 to grow 56.6%.

 9. Cash Is King

-Schneider broke even from a free cash flow perspective in Q1.
-This cash profitability was in line with the comparable period last year but below its five-year average.
-In a silo, this isn’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.
+Schneider’s free cash flow clocked in at $76.1 million in Q3, equivalent to a 5.2% margin.
+The company’s cash profitability regressed as it was 3.4 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
+Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.

 10. Return on Invested Capital (ROIC)